McNerdius/TailBlazor/readme.md

 A couple steps need to be taken here to make Tailwind & Scoped CSS cooperate.

 * The "normal" way to use Scoped CSS is [described here](https://docs.microsoft.com/en-us/aspnet/core/blazor/components/css-isolation?view=aspnetcore-5.0#css-isolation-bundling).
 But we can't do that and take full advantage of Tailwind CSS (`@apply` and other directives), so we need to `@import` the "intermediate" bundle of the Scoped CSS located at `/Shared/obj/Debug/net5.0/scopedcss/bundle/Shared.styles.css`.
 See this in action in `tailwind.css` as mentioned above.
 * Blazor CSS isolation uses random scope identifiers by default.
-This together with the above breaks things when the project is deployed - the CSS output by PostCSS is based on a Debug build, but the CSS embedded in the compiled razor components is based on a subsequent Release build - different random scopes !
-The fix is to [assign a CssScope](https://docs.microsoft.com/en-us/aspnet/core/blazor/components/css-isolation?view=aspnetcore-5.0#css-isolation-configuration) when you use CSS isolation.  [`Shared.csproj`](https://github.com/McNerdius/TailBlazor/blob/main/Shared/Shared.csproj#L17) shows this in action for `PersonCard`.
+This together with the above breaks things when the project is deployed - the CSS output by PostCSS is based on a Debug build, but the CSS embedded in the deployed site is based on a subsequent Release build - different build, different random scopes !
+The fix is to [assign a CssScope](https://docs.microsoft.com/en-us/aspnet/core/blazor/components/css-isolation?view=aspnetcore-5.0#css-isolation-configuration) whenever you use CSS isolation.  [`Shared.csproj`](https://github.com/McNerdius/TailBlazor/blob/main/Shared/Shared.csproj#L17) shows this in action for `PersonCard`.

 # Step 4 - Set up Build